okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/index.md

 * [Run the SDK sample app](/docs/guides/oie-embedded-sdk-run-sample/aspnet/main/)
 * [Run the widget sample app](/docs/guides/oie-embedded-widget-run-sample/aspnet/main/)

-## Set up the SDK for your own application
+## Set up the SDK for your own app

-Once you have run the sample app and explored it's available use cases, you can begin to integrate the SDK and/or widget into your own application.
+Once you have run the sample app and explored it's available use cases, you can begin to integrate the SDK and/or widget into your own app.
 To get started follow the below steps:

 <StackSelector snippet="sdkforyourapp" noSelector />